-A non-fiction corporate video script is presented in an entirely different way to that of a more familiar fiction screenplay.
+A video marketing script is written in a completely different way from that of a more familiar fiction screenplay.

-There are three primary columns of information in a corporate video script.
+The three main columns of a corporate video script are as follows:

 Column 1 – Narrative

-The narrative column contains all of the dialogue that will tell the story of your video, such as voiceover narrative, on-screen presenters, interview comments or a combination of the three.
+The narrative column contains all of the dialogue that will drive the story of your video.
+This could include a voiceover narrative, on-screen presenter script, interview comments or a combination of the three.

-If you are using a mixture of these, it’s best to either separate each one into its own column or make sure there are clear differences in the formatting of the text, so it’s clear.
+If you are using a mixture of these, it’s best to alternate the formatting of the text, so it’s clear which is which.
+For example, having voiceover text in bold and interview comments in italics.

-If you’re writing a voiceover or presenter script, a minute of narrative equates to around 150 to 175 words, so be sure to keep an eye on this if you want to keep your film within a certain length!
+A minute of voiceover or presenter narrative equates to around 150 to 170 words.
+So be sure to keep an eye on this if you want to keep your film within a certain length.

 Column 2 – Visuals

-The second column of information in a corporate video script explains what visuals will be shown on screen during each scene.
+The second column in a corporate video script explains what visuals will be shown during each scene.

-Pay close attention to what is happening in the narrative column when describing visuals for a corporate video.
-Naturally, they want to support the narrative so make sure your visuals are relevant, exciting and can sustain the length of the narrative.
+Pay close attention to what is happening in the narrative column when considering the visuals.
+Naturally, they want to support the narrative so make sure your visuals are relevant, engaging and can sustain the length of the narrative section they are layered with.

-Don’t forget that the script is meant to tell a story, so using expressive and creative language here will help stir up stimulating and inspiring images in the minds of the audience.
+Don’t forget that the visuals in a script are meant to tell a story as much as the narrative.
+So use expressive and creative language here to stir up stimulating and inspiring images in the minds of the audience.

 Column 3 – Graphics and On-Screen Text

-Including on-screen text in the script is particularly important if there are a lot of phrases that need to be checked for accuracy before production.
-Plus ensuring all spellings are checked and double checked before editing takes place.
+Including on-screen text in the script is important because text can be checked for accuracy before production.
+Plus ensuring all spellings are checked and double-checked before editing takes place saves time when reviewing the final edit.

-Similarly, you don’t want to bombard the audience with extensive bullet points or paragraphs of text.
-Keep it concise and essential to the story.
+Also, you don’t want to bombard the audience with too much information.
+Keep the on-screen text short and avoid extensive bullet points or paragraphs of text.

 - Numbering each scene